Scotch but no bourbon: UK-U.S. trade truce gives dram of hope to drinks industry

-Although the trade dispute had focussed on a 17-year tussle over subsidies for U.S. planemaker Boeing (BA.N) and European rival Airbus (AIR.PA), the drinks industry got caught up in it when former U.S. President Donald Trump slapped 25% tariffs on Scotch whisky in 2019.
+Although the trade dispute had focussed on a 17-year tussle over subsidies for U.S. planemaker Boeing and European rival Airbus, the drinks industry got caught up in it when former U.S. President Donald Trump slapped 25% tariffs on Scotch whisky in 2019.

 “This is very good news for Scotch Whisky.
 The past two years have been extremely damaging for our industry,” said Karen Bett, chief executive of the Scotch Whisky Association, adding that the industry had lost over 600 million pounds ($840 million) in exports as a result of the 25% tariff.